Cayenne vs Jalapeno: Dried Kick vs Fresh Bite

 Which Should You Choose?

 Jalapeño is the better choice when fresh texture, green flavor, and moderate heat are what a dish needs.
 It is approachable enough for heat-sensitive eaters, versatile enough to go raw or cooked, and deeply embedded in Mexican and Tex-Mex cooking traditions.
-The C. annuum botanical family includes both peppers, but jalapeño's thick walls and fresh character make it the more ingredient-forward choice.
+The the broader C. annuum species line includes both peppers, but jalapeño's thick walls and fresh character make it the more ingredient-forward choice.

 Cayenne is the better choice when you need concentrated, consistent heat in a dry or liquid format - spice blends, hot sauces, soups, and rubs.
 Its 30,000-50,000 SHU range gives you real firepower in small quantities, and the dried form means it is always available regardless of season.